aragon/nest/grants/EmpowerTheDAO/roadmap.md

 ### Why _Minimum Viable_?

-Nobody knows a project's inner mechanics more than the people who work in the cores and the communities of these projects.
-The Smart Contracts which define the workings of the protocols have been meticulously crafted by researchers and Solidity Engineers of these projects.
-The User Interfaces to interact with these contracts have been carefully designed and developed by the Designers and Javascript developers.

-It is not reasonable to that the EmpowerTheDAO team will be able to gain as deep an understanding as the researchers and developers in these projects.
-So I believe it's not worth trying.
+Nobody knows a project's inner mechanics more than the people who work in the project's community.
+The protocol's smart contracts have been meticulously crafted by the researchers and engineers.
+The UIs have been carefully designed and developed by Designers and Javascript developers.
+It is not possible for the EmpowerTheDAO to gain this deep an understanding within the scope of this project.

 Instead, this project seeks to take the _first step_ to connecting Aragon with MakerDAO, ENS, Uniswap and Gitcoin.
 To demonstrate the base case application, and prove an embryonic _proof-of-DAO_ in their ecosystem.
 Taking this first step will seek to raise awareness of an Aragon DAO as an actor in these projects' communities, and will provide a starting point for existing members of these projects' communities to grow the capabilities of these apps, and also to evolve them as their protocols evolve.

 Furthermore, it will provide an entry point for Aragon into these project's communities, to enage users to use DAOs to operate projects in their ecosystems.